Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-mac.rst

                 :width: 40%
                 :alt: general-sharing

         #.
-Click the toggle to enable file sharing:
+Click the toggle to enable file sharing then click the **"i"** symbol next to it:

             .. figure:: /_static/images/cifs/ventura-enable-file-sharing.png
                 :width: 40%